Thursday, December 11, 2008

 Hunter Irvine

-(1) See [Samuel A. Cartledge, A Conservative Introduction to the New Testament (Grand Rapids: Zondervan Publishing House, 1938).
+(1) Samuel A. Cartledge, A Conservative Introduction to the New Testament (Grand Rapids: Zondervan Publishing House, 1938).

-{Note: The definition of "conservative" in this context means giving the biblical text the full authority, and working to interpret according to the original intent of the author, rather than having anything to do with politics.}
+{The definition of "conservative" in this context means giving the biblical text the upmost of authority, working to interpret the writing as the author intended, seeking his original intent.}